TIBCOSoftware/snappy-examples/README.md

 In order to run this example, we need to install the following:

 1. [Apache Kafka 0.8.2.2](http://kafka.apache.org/downloads.html)
-2. [SnappyData 0.2.2 build](https://github.com/SnappyDataInc/snappy-poc/releases/download/v0.2.2/snappydata-0.2.2-bin.tar.gz).
-The build contains the binaries for snappydata product as required by the Ad analytics example of this repository.
+2. [SnappyData 0.2.2 build](https://github.com/SnappyDataInc/snappy-poc/releases).
+The build contains the binaries for SnappyData product as required by the Ad analytics example of this repository.
 Unzip it.
 The binaries will be inside "snappydata-0.2.2-bin" directory.
 3. JDK 7.0 or JDK 8